Best Practice categories include:

 Best Practices in Safety: General Non-Collegiate CategorySubmissions by those other than universities such as non-profits, companies, etcetera.
 The Campus Safety and Violence Prevention Knowledge Community Awards and Recognition Committee and select experts in the field of Campus Safety will evaluate submissions and select winners.

 The nominator must be a NASPA member.
-The nomination should be submitted electronically via the submission from by 11:59 p.m.
-Pacific Standard Time on October 15, 2019.
+The nomination should be submitted electronically via the submission from by the advertised due date.
 Submissions should not exceed 10 pages to include supplemental material.
 Please provide the following information:

 - Name of program